IjzerenHein/famous-flex/docs/LayoutContext.md

 LayoutContext is the interface for a layout-function to access renderables in the data-source and set their size, position, tranformation, etc...

+The `next`, `prev` and `get` functions return an opaque object which represents the renderable that is to be layed out.
+To access the actual renderable, use the `.renderNode` property of this opaque object.

 <a name="exp_module_LayoutContext"></a>
 ##class: LayoutContext ⏏
 **Members**